 Landscape lighting can not only bring a certain aesthetic value to the home, however, but it also provides security and protection.
 After you’ve completed the layout of your lighting for the landscape then you can move towards determining the size of your low voltage transformer should be.
 The majority of transformers fall within the 150W-900W capacity range.

 Affecting the design of the lighting for the landscape to the dimension of the transformer’s size is vital to ensure the proper operation and function of the whole system.
+For any electrical project visit infiniteelectrician.com.
 The housing current, which is typically 120V, is reduced to 12V to 20V through a transformer.
 This is a necessity to operate low-voltage landscape lighting systems.

 Most transformers on the market have connections for lighting that are different wattages, which allows them to have more flexibility.
 Other attributes that the majority of low-voltage transformers include are photocells that switch on the lights in the event of darkness and motion sensors to switch the lights on and off, as well as timers that are programmed.

 What size transformer do I require for lighting my landscape?
 Let’s review all you need to know about.

 It’s crucial to note that lighting that has low voltage directly to power lines the lights will be destroyed instantly because of the higher voltage of 120V.
 This is the reason you have to utilize a low voltage transformer to provide power.
 The transformer could be linked to your primary power source to ensure that the lights on your landscape work properly every night.

 If there’s no GFCI outlet in your area then you must engage an electrician to install one for your new lights that are low voltage, before installing the transformer where it is to be placed so that it won’t be visible.
 If you decide to use magnetic transformers used for landscape lighting that are typically more powerful, you shouldn’t exceed 80 percent of the maximum rating of the wattage.